NR74W/WipEout-Mods/WipEout Pulse/Future Edition/README.md

 - Ape Escape Ship `WPFE02207DTEAMSKIN0000` : An unreleased official Ape Escape skin for Goteki 45
 - Custom Grids `WPFE02207GR` : A set of modded custom grids
 - Elite Difficulty `ELITEAI` : Upgrades the Hard AI difficulty level to Elite
+- Wrecked Ships `WRSHIPS` : Improves the models used for destroyed ships